We may receive compensation when you click on links to products from our partners.

-In a general sense, education provides a thorough foundation with regard to income.
-The higher the degree, the higher the salary.
-And while there are industries that welcome working up the ranks, education is crucial to “jumping the queue.”
-People like Frank Ditommaso emphasize the importance of education as a foundation, especially in his industry, construction.
-But construction is an industry where you can start out from the bottom.Many people will invest their heart and soul into getting into the college they want.
+Broadly speaking, education often correlates with income potential: the more advanced the degree, the higher the potential salary.
+While some sectors do value climbing the ranks through experience, having an educational background can offer a significant head start.
+Many stress the foundational role of education, particularly in fields like construction.
+However, construction is also a unique domain where starting from the ground up is not only possible but commonplace.Many people will invest their heart and soul into getting into the college they want.
 But education is only one part of the journey.
 Ultimately, going into education is about coming out the other side and getting into the career or industry that you want.Click To Tweet

 However, if you are starting out in a career, having some higher education will serve you well.
 But this is with the caveat that acquiring job experience and additional

 Is it Just Better to Get Work Experience?

 Should We Go to

 There is also the fact that if you decide to continue your education and acquire a master’s, this keeps you out of the workforce for longer, but it can mean you are also running the risk of being overqualified.
 Or if you choose a niche master’s, it doesn’t necessarily lend itself well to certain career paths.
-We can cite the oft used example of people with creative qualifications not getting into the arts industry, but rather having to go for any job due to necessity.
+We can cite the oft-used example of people with creative qualifications not getting into the arts industry, but rather having to go for any job due to necessity.

 As you can see, there are quite a few issues to consider if you are debating going into

 Explores issues of common interest to instructors, administrators, counselors, and policymakers in a broad range of adult and continuing education settings.